CodeWithJV/open-holochain-curriculum/slides/actions-and-entries.md

 <v-clicks>

-1. Use `nix develop` to set up the development environment
+1. Use `nix develop` to set up the development environment & install dependencies used by the HC CLI
 2. Run `npm start` to launch the project

 </v-clicks>